-During the first term the Nest children are assessed on all areas of development and learning and a short report is created to determine where they are in their learning and what their appropriate next steps are.
+During the first term the Nest children are assessed on all areas of development and learning and an 'on-entry' report is created to determine where they are in their learning and what their appropriate next steps are.
+We also assess the children on entry, using Aspects and the Wellcome Pack.
 This helps practitioners guide the children's learning at the beginning of the year and allow for progression planning.
 These are used in conjunction with any reports submitted by the child's previous nursery and information provided from parents/carers.
-At the end of the year a brief summary report is created for Upper Nest children as a celebration of their time in the Nest and to help their next teachers when planning for their next stage in learning.
+At the end of the year a report is created for Upper Nest children as a celebration of their time in the Nest and to help their next teachers when planning for their next stage in learning.

 Every three weeks, tracking meetings between the key staff from each year group are key opportunities to share our knowledge of the children, and to agree next steps, both for those who may require additional support, and for those who are showing themselves to be exceeding expectations and needing greater stretch and breadth in their provision.
+This progress is tracked across the sevn areas of learning to monitor progress.
 Directed and individualised interventions will be planned, depending on the children's learning needs.

-More formal standardised assessments (CEM Base) are administered at the beginning and again at the end of the Reception year to measure progress and provide additional information to support planning at the beginning of Year 1.
-Assessment informs an ongoing dialogue between the Reception team and Year 1 teachers about each child's learning and development, to support a successful transition to key stage 1.
+More formal standardised assessments (CEM Base) is administered at the end of the Reception year to measure progress and provide additional information to support planning at the beginning of Year 1.
+Assessment informs an ongoing dialogue between the Reception team and Year 1 teachers about each child's learning and development, to support a successful transition to Key Stage 1.